 How to Make Pumpkin Soup

 First, roast the squash.
 Carefully chop it in half vertically, and use a spoon to scoop out the seeds.
-Rub the cut side of the squash with olive oil, salt, and pepper, and place it cut-side-down on a parchment-lined baking sheet.
+Rub the cut side of the squash with olive oil, salt, and pepper, and place it cut side down on a baking sheet lined with parchment paper.

-Roast the squash in a 400° oven until it’s completely soft, about 50-60 minutes.
+Roast the squash in a 400°F oven until it’s completely soft, 40 to 60 minutes.

 When the roasted squash is cool to the touch, peel away its skin and measure 4 1/2 packed cups of the soft pumpkin flesh.

 Enjoy the soup on its own, with a hunk of crusty bread or homemade focaccia on the side, or make it part of a larger meal.
-I love to pair it with avocado toast, a dressed-up grilled cheese sandwich, or a hearty autumn salad like one of these:
+I love to pair it with a grilled cheese sandwich or a hearty autumn salad like one of these:

 - Butternut Squash Salad

 - Sweet Potato Salad

 Store leftover pumpkin soup in an airtight container in the refrigerator for up to 4 days.
 It’ll thicken in the fridge, so I recommend reheating it on the stove, adding water as needed to loosen it to your desired consistency.